 Change Advisory Board (CAB).
 A Change Advisory Board is a group of representatives of service groups that support the authorization, assessment, prioritization, scheduling, approval, communication, and post implementation review of changes.
-A CAB includes representatives from IT teams and business units that have responsibility for supporting changes to information technology and may include representatives that are impacted by changes made to information technology.
+A CAB includes representatives from IT teams that have responsibility for supporting changes to information technology or may include representatives that are impacted by changes made to information technology.
 Representatives may also include service providers, representatives of business units, or representatives of the emergency change advisory board.
-The Vice Chancellor and Chief Information Officer (VCCIO) and UNT System IT Executive Leadership are responsible for appointing representatives to the CAB.
-The CAB is responsible for reviewing, approving, or denying change requests, and is responsible for advising the change manager in the assessment, prioritization, communication, and scheduling of changes.

 Change Initiator.
 Change Initiators are individuals responsible for submitting a request for a change.
-A change initiator may be a customer, Custodian or System Administrator of an IT service, or an individual acting on behalf of a business unit.
+A change initiator may be a customer, IT representative or an individual acting on behalf of a business unit.

-Change Enablement.
-Change Enablement is the formal process for making changes to IT services.
-Change enablement activities include the planning, evaluation, review, approval, communication, implementation, and documentation of changes.
-For the purpose of this Standard and supporting policy, Change Enablement is synonymous with Change Enablement.
+Change Management.
+Change Management is the formal process for making changes to IT services.
+Change management activities include the planning, evaluation, review, approval, communication, implementation, and documentation of changes.

 Change Manager.
-A Change Manager is the individual responsible for guiding the application and adherence to the change enablement policy and standards.
-The person in this role will be responsible for facilitating CAB meetings and will have responsibility for ensuring that changes adhere to change enablement standards.
+A Change Manager is the individual responsible for guiding the application and adherence to the change management policy and standards.
+The person who takes on this role will be responsible for facilitating CAB meetings and may also have responsibility for ensuring that changes adhere to change management standards.